Anti-TNF: transforming the treatment of inflammatory arthritis23 November 2020

 “He couldn’t take methotrexate as it caused liver abnormalities, so for two years I tried him on steroids and other standard treatments, but to no avail.

 “The first biologic, infliximab, didn't help, but when Enbrel, the next anti-TNF came along, we decided it was worth trying.
 The patient came back to see me after six weeks, and as he walked into the clinic I could see he was doing something I’d never seen him do during the two years I’d been treating him… he was smiling and told me, ‘It’s gone; it doesn’t hurt anymore!’.

 “I remember feeling a little tingle at the back of my neck when I phoned the lab for his ESR results, a test which measures inflammation in the body.”

 “His reading had always been over a hundred (the normal is 20) and they told me it was down to 12.
 I asked if it was a lab error and they reassured me it wasn’t!

 “I felt then that something in my career had truly changed.”

 Our investment into future treatments

-We currently invest £134.6 million in cutting-edge research, of which over £60 million (45%) is dedicated to inflammatory arthritis and immune system research, aiming to better understand arthritis as well as develop new drugs, treatments and ways to manage the condition.
+We currently invest £106.7 million in cutting edge research, of which £67.9 million is dedicated to inflammatory arthritis and immune research, aiming to better understand arthritis as well as develop new drugs, treatments and ways to manage the condition.
 Ultimately, this research aims to improve the quality of life for people with arthritis.

 Find out how you can support our vital services and help people living with arthritis.